 By Justina Okpanku

 Travel industry operators in Nigeria took a swipe at Emirates Dubai Stopover programme, complaining about an alleged shabby treatment meted out to Emirates passengers after their Dubai Duty- free experience.
-The operators have called for a review of the airline’s charges.
+The operators called for a review of the airline’s charges.

 An angry travel agent from Ibadan countered and said the ‘Fly Better’ mantra is a shame not until the airline’s passengers are no longer asked to pay extra charges before flying (from Dubai Duty-free terminal), saying that it’s a rip-off.